MrManiak/tutorial/README.md

-tutorial
+Tutorial
 ========

-Learning how to code properly using C++
+Learning how to code properly using C++.
+So basicly, there's nothing too impressive here.